‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 ‘You can say that again.
 Very bloody trying!’

 ‘Freddie, women today don’t like to be called ‘dear lady’ in that way, if in fact they ever did.
-It’s patronising.’
+To begin with, it sounds patronising.’

 ‘How could it possibly be patronising to put such delightful ladies on a pedestal and to seek only to worship…’ Freddie was mystified.

 ‘For Christ’s sake, Freddie, shut the fuck up!’
 I snapped.
 I hated all these people.
 A few minutes ago I’d been almost in love with my three fellow-sufferers of Death.
 Now I couldn’t stand any of them.
-And to think I could be stuck with them for eternity.
+And to think I was stuck with them for eternity.

 ‘Don’t you talk to my husband like that, you—you bitch!’
 Sasha raged at me.